Q: Does the Lower Green River frequently flood?

 • Transportation

-• Tribal treaty resources
+• Tribal treaty resources and interests

 • Utilities and public services